 Instructions

 Making tofu scramble is so simple!
-Gather your spices (or simply reach for your pre-prepared tofu scramble spice mix), add the spices and wet ingredients to crumbled tofu, then pan fry!
-There’s detailed instructions in the recipe card at the bottom of this post, but here’s a high level step by step overview with images:
+Gather your spices (or reach for your pre-prepared tofu scramble spice mix), add the spices and wet ingredients to the crumbled tofu, and then pan-fry!
+There are detailed instructions in the recipe card at the bottom of this post, but here’s a high-level step-by-step overview with images:

 Serve on toast with hot sauce or toppings of your choice.

-Hint: if using extra firm tofu, you may need to add extra soy milk while cooking to reach a creamy consistency.
-Extra firm tofu has a lower water content than silken or firm tofu, so will have a slightly lumpier finished consistency (personally, I love this!) but it’s just something to keep in mind when selecting your tofu.
+Hint: If you are using extra firm tofu, you may need to add extra soy milk while cooking to reach a creamy consistency.
+Extra firm tofu has a lower water content than silken or firm tofu, so it will have a slightly lumpier finished consistency (personally, I love this!), but it’s just something to keep in mind when selecting your tofu.

 Serving Suggestions

-The great thing about tofu scramble is that there are SO many ways to enjoy it, just as you would eggs and it’s not just limited to breakfast!
-Here are some of my favourite ways to eat tofu scramble:
+The great thing about tofu scramble is that there are SO many ways to enjoy it, just as you would eggs, and it’s not just limited to breakfast!
+Here are some of my favorite ways to eat tofu scramble:

 - Breakfast Burritos: Wrap the tofu scramble in a tortilla along with avocado, salsa, black beans, and some greens to create a hearty and portable breakfast burrito.
 Or, for an even more convenient burrito – try out my Freezer Breakfast Burritos – they taste like a Sausage McMuffin!